eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- SiGe, silicon germanium
 	- GaAs, gallium arsenide
 	- SiC, silicon carbide
+	- LET, light-emitting transistors
+		* organic LETs
+			+ for digital displays and on-chip optical interconnects
+			+ can be used in an active matrix of OLETs, which OLEDs cannot be used to form
+				- OLEDs can only form active matrix of OLEDs, in combination with switching elements (such as TFTs, thin-film transistors)
 	- for LEDs:
 		* InAs, indium arsenide
 		* InSb, indium antimonide